MetPX/sarracenia/doc/sr_config.7.rst

  - **topic_prefix  <amqp pattern> (default: v00.dd.notify -- developer option)**
  - **subtopic      <amqp pattern> (subtopic need to be set)**

+In AMQP all messages are published under an **exchange**.
+The exchanges sarracenia use are of type topic.
+Each message is publish with its topic string that can be used for filtering.

 Several topic options may be declared.
 To give a correct value to the subtopic, browse the our website  **http://dd.weather.gc.ca**  and write down all directories of interest.
 For each directories write an  **subtopic**  option as follow: